Tel Hazor National Park is not only the largest Tel in Israel, but it is also is a UNESCO World Heritage Site. Let’s begin!

 Hazor Antiquities Museum

-When we arrived at the museum, the guide was the wife of the volunteer from Tel Hazor National Park.
-But this time, the tour was much shorter, during which she showed us the significant findings.
+When we arrived at the museum, the guide was the volunteer’s wife from Tel Hazor National Park.
+But the tour was much shorter this time, and she showed us the significant findings.

 The museum is relatively small, and when something exciting is found, it is passed to the Israeli Museum in Jerusalem.
-Nonetheless, if you are already there, then it is worth a visit (to complete the full picture).
+Nonetheless, it is worth visiting if you are already there (to get the complete picture).

 Various artifacts from Canaanite temples: